foxBMS/foxbms-2/docs/developer-manual/style-guide/guidelines_python.rst

 These coding guidelines **MUST** be applied to all ``Python`` files.

-The source files **MUST** be successfully checked by running the Waf command ``check_guidelines`` before files can be merged into the master branch of the repository.
+The source files **MUST** be successfully checked by running the ``pre-commit`` check before files can be merged into the master branch of the repository.

 The following rules generally apply and follow the naming schema ``PYTHON:<ongoing-number>``.